 My top tip when planning a wedding would be to decide on a style of wedding you like and not to get too overwhelmed, go with your gut feeling of what style of wedding suits you both as a couple.

 Finding a church, wedding venue and a photographer you trust early on is really important to ensure there is availability for all 3! this can prove difficult when planning a wedding in under 12 months.

-For the wedding theme, we wanted a classic and timeless look for our wedding and the venue was a lot of inspiration for our overall look and feel.
-As 30 James Street Liverpool is themed around the Titanic we took a lot of inspiration from the décor and history of the venue.
+For our the wedding theme, we wanted a classic and timeless look for the wedding and the venue was a lot of inspiration for our overall look and feel.
+As 30 James Street is themed around the Titanic we took a lot of inspiration from the décor and history of the venue.

-I wanted to ensure our day at 30 James Street Liverpool was captured with a great photographer, and most importantly to ensure my guests had plenty of food, drink and entertainment.
+I wanted to ensure our 30 James Street wedding was captured by a great photographer, and most importantly to ensure my guests had plenty of food, drink and entertainment.
 I worked with a graphic designer, wedding stylist and florist to put together a brief for how I wanted everything to tie into together.
 I wanted to ensure all touchpoints from the wedding invites, centrepieces, flowers and stationary all tied into our classic Titanic-themed wedding.

 30 JAMES STREET WEDDING PHOTOGRAPHER